etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Element_and_Synchronize_Terminology.md

 you will notice there are standard fields (name, help...) and the sames ones but for purchases.

-In Openbravo ERP there are some tables that are used for sales and purchases transactions, for example _C_Invoice_ table contains both sales and purchases invoices.
+In Etendo Classic there are some tables that are used for sales and purchases transactions, for example _C_Invoice_ table contains both sales and purchases invoices.
 This means that _Purchase Invoice || Header_ and _Sales Invoice ||
 Header_ tabs use the same table.
 But it is very usual to label fields for the